-Recognized as one of New Jersey’s most talented and respected chefs, executive chef Ryan DePersio brings a wealth of epicurean knowledge and award-winning experience to Battello.
-DePersio oversees all culinary aspects of Battello, delivering on a promise to provide its guests with progressive, modern Italian dishes that – as found at the finest establishments in Northern Italy – feature market-driven and seasonal ingredients.
+Recognized as one of New Jersey’s most talented and respected chefs, executive chef Ryan DePersio brings a wealth of epicurean knowledge and award-winning experience to the kitchens of Fascino, NICO Kitchen + Bar, Battello and The Kitchen Step.
+Overseeing all culinary aspects of his establishments, DePersio delivers on a promise to provide guests with progressive yet thoughtful dishes featuring market-driven and seasonal ingredients and exceptional service.

 Growing up in Nutley, DePersio’s first and fondest memories of cooking are of the legendary meals prepared by his grandmothers and pastry chef mother Cynthia DePersio.
 It was their influence that ignited Ryan’s passion to pursue a career in the culinary arts and attend New York Restaurant School.